Ayurvedic clinic management

 After the demo, compare what was shown against daily staff effort, training needs, reporting needs and migration complexity.

-A page about software demo and workflow review should not exist just because someone searched the phrase.
-It should answer whether the feature solves an operational risk, what data it needs, how it affects staff, how it connects with neighboring workflows, and what trade-offs the clinic should expect.
-That information gain is what keeps the page useful for readers and defensible for search engines.
+The real question for software demo and workflow review is whether it solves an operational risk, what data it needs, how it affects staff, how it connects with neighboring workflows, and what trade-offs the clinic should expect.

 Practical questions